Binary Options Charts

 What Is On The Horizontal Axis?

 It is important you select a time frame that is suited best to your strategy so you can focus on the most important information.
-For day trading, you need short term time frames such as 1 minute, 2-minute, 10-minute, 30 minute and maybe even 60-minute steps.
+For day trading binary options, you usually need short term time frames such as 1 minute, 2-minute, 10-minute, 30 minute and maybe even 60-minute steps.

 Tools & Indicators